PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

 ## Execute Nasal Script

-Clicking the '**Nasal**' button in the Current Camera dialog will open a new window for entering Nasal scripts.
+Clicking the '**Nasal**' button in the Current Camera Config dialog will open a new window for entering Nasal scripts.

 ![alt execute-nasal-script](images/execute-nasal-script.png "Execute Nasal Script")